msyamkumar/cs220-f21-projects/lab-p1/README.md

 We've created videos showing how to do this on [Windows](https://www.youtube.com/watch?v=fUohsnkuiKQ&ab_channel=MEENASYAMKUMAR) and [Mac](https://www.youtube.com/watch?v=BI4J4-3nWhQ&ab_channel=MEENASYAMKUMAR).
-It is recommended that you watch these videos even if you have already installed Python, to verify that you have installed it correctly.
+**If you have already installed Python or Anaconda on your computer, please uninstall and reinstall, following the instructions in these videos.**

 Labs are meant to be self guiding, and you may leave when you're finished.
 Be sure to ask a neighbor or flag down a TA/mentor if you have any